-If you have suffered a head or brain injury, seeking the advice of a professional and experienced head and brain injury solicitor is in your best interests.
+If you have suffered a spinal injury, seeking the advice of a professional and experienced spinal injury solicitor is in your best interests.
 They will organise medical appointments, submit the relevant applications, negotiate settlements on your behalf, and represent your interests if your case ever goes to court.

 It is important to bear in mind that head and brain injury claims should be initiated as soon as possible as there are strict time periods for doing so.
 Generally speaking, a claim must be made within two years from the date that you became aware of your injury – whether that’s the day you had an accident or many years later.

 Head and brain injury accidents can be a complex area of Irish law and although it’s important that you act quickly, it’s equally important that you choose a firm that has a proven record in taking such cases.
 We are that firm.

 Understanding head and brain injuries and their various consequences is key to working with those that have suffered from such injuries.
 At Crimmins Howard, our team of expert head and brain injury solicitors specialise in dealing with the issues that arise from these injuries.
 We know and understand that a head and brain injuries can have significant emotional and financial consequences for you and your family.
 That’s why we’ll do everything in our power to obtain the compensation that you deserve.

 If you would like to discuss how we can help you or if you would like to avail of a free, no obligation consultation, contact our head or brain injury team on 061 361088 or by email to firstname.lastname@example.org.